Schutzmannschaft Battalion 118: Accusation in atrocities and war crimes

 Due to participation in a series of punitive actions, some members of Schutzmannschaft Battalion 118 have been later accused of committing most brutal atrocities and war crimes during World War II.
-The Khatyn massacre occurred in Khatyn, a village in Belarus, in the Lahojsk district, Minsk Voblast.
+The Khatyn massacre occurred in Khatyn, a village in Belarus, in the Lahoysk District, Minsk Region.
 On March 22, 1943, the population of the village was massacred by Battalion 118.

 In Khatyn, the members of Battalion 118 filled a farmer's barn with civilians, set it on fire, and used a machine gun to kill the civilians who tried to escape the flames: "One witness stated that Volodymyr Katriuk was a particularly active participant in the atrocity: he reportedly lay behind the stationary machine gun, firing rounds on anyone attempting to escape the flames".
 A Soviet Union war-crimes trial in 1973 heard that three members of the Schutzmannschaft Battalion 118 killed a group of Belarusian loggers earlier that day, suspecting they were part of a popular uprising.
 "I saw how Ivankiv was firing with a machine gun upon the people who were running for cover in the forest, and how Katriuk and Meleshko were shooting the people lying on the road," the witness said.
 The Schutzmannschaft Battalion 118 was chiefly responsible for the creation of German "dead zones".
 The dead zone policy involved exterminating communities suspected, or capable of aiding the Soviet partisans who had launched ambushes against Nazi forces in Belarus.

 Personnel

-The battalion consisted of 3 companies totalling 500 men, which in turn were divided into 3 platoons each:
+The battalion consisted of three companies totalling 500 men, which in turn were divided into three platoons each: